 Double pneumonia is an infection of both lungs.
-A virus, bacteria or fungus causes the tiny sacs of the lungs, called alveoli, to become inflamed and fill with fluid or pus, causing a range of symptoms, including breathing difficulties.
+A virus, bacteria, or fungus causes the tiny sacs of the lungs, called alveoli, to become inflamed and fill with fluid or pus.
+This causes breathing difficulties and other symptoms.

 Doctors sometimes refer to double pneumonia as bilateral pneumonia.
 Pneumonia is the leading cause of infectious death worldwide among children under the age of 5.

 - Double pneumonia affects both lungs; pneumonia affects a single lung.